KrAZ-255

-The KrAZ-255 is a Ukrainian (formerly Soviet) three-axle off-road truck with six-wheel drive (6 × 6), intended for extreme operations.
+The KrAZ-255 is a Soviet three-axle off-road truck with six-wheel drive (6 × 6), intended for extreme operations.
 It was manufactured at the KrAZ plant beginning from 1967.

 The KrAZ-255 was developed directly from its predecessor, the KrAZ-214 (produced 1956-1967).
 Despite being very similar at first glance (both using the same cab, flatbed as well as the suspension), there are few major differences.
 Firstly, the 255 used new and much more powerful engine - the YaMZ-238 (same used in MT-LB tracked APC), replacing the previously used and sensibly weaker YaAZ-206B which was used in 214.
 The 255 also featured new and more reliable transmission, the YaMZ-236N, instead of the previously used YaAZ-204.
 It also featured new headlights (which were now, together with turn signals, located in their own housings mounted on the fenders) and, most notably, much wider tires (1300 x 530 x 533 in dimensions), which offered lighter ground pressure and thus, even greater off-road capabilities when compared to its predecessor.